Nakutaka/moultiBot/README.md

 It has been started on 11/08/2020, so only one command is available (for now): `!time`.
 This command can be used followed by the name of a city or a zone to get its current time.

-The full list of supported args can be found [here](./timeZonesList).
+The full list of supported places can be found [here](./timeZonesList).
+You are not forced to follow the exact spelling of the list.
+Example of spelling that work:
+`!time paris`
+`!time Los angeles`
+`!time SEOUL`
+`!time hong_kong`